 - Pain and Suffering: Physical pain, mental and emotional suffering, and psychiatric conditions such as Post-Traumatic Stress Disorder (PTSD).

-How is a motorcycle accident different from a car accident?
+How is a motor vehicle accident different from a car accident?

-Car accidents do not have as severe injuries as a motorcycle accident.
+Car accidents do not have as severe injuries as a motorcycle crash accident.
 Even a minor crash at low speeds on a motorcycle could lead to traumatic injuries.
-Motorcyclists are not protected from the debris and objects around them; therefore, a person could suffer lacerations, broken bones, traumatic brain injuries, and internal organ trauma in a motorcycle accident while a person in the vehicle could walk away unscathed.
+Motorcyclists are not protected from the debris and objects around them; therefore, a person could suffer lacerations, broken bones, traumatic brain injuries, and internal organ trauma in a motor vehicle crash while a person in the vehicle could walk away unscathed.

 How long does a victim have to file their accident lawsuit?